antoinestevens/copernicus/README.md

 The aim of `copernicus` is to access to the [COPERNICUS Global Land Vegetation data portal](http://land.copernicus.eu/global/).
 The package provides functions to easily download, extract, convert, subset and project COPERNICUS data.
-__The user should be registered to access data !__ The package is at its early development stage.
+__The user should be registered to access data__.
+The package is at its early development stage.
 Use with care!
 Please report bugs to <antoinexstevens@gmail.com>

 ## To install copernicus, use: